 On top of having top-notch taxidermists, the museum is home to a plethora of jewels, artifacts, and archives.
 It’s an experience all ages can enjoy.

 Day 2 was a little more adventurous as we drove about 15 minutes through parks and neighborhoods to explore Smithsonian’s National Zoo and Conservation.
-After driving around for 20 minutes looking for a park, my sister and I decided that the people generally park anywhere on the weekend and don’t get ticketed, so when in Rome!
+After driving around for 20 minutes looking for a parking space, my sister and I decided that the people generally park anywhere on the weekend and don’t get ticketed, so, when in Rome!

 After our wild time, we were starving and decided to eat at William Jeffrey’s Tavern.
 The ambience of the restaurant was very intimate and we didn’t have to worry about waiting to be seated.
 This place was a hidden gem as we discovered major discounts on their oysters and ribeye steaks.
 So of course, we had to indulge!
 As appetizers, I recommend the cheese fondue and/or the cheese quesadilla.

 Our last night in D.C. ended with the main reason for our visit.
 After driving 25 minutes from Arlington, hunting 45 minutes for a parking space near Logan Circle or U St. Corridor, and walking 29 blocks from R. St to Cloak & Dagger, I FINALLY reunited with my LS and partied until I couldn’t anymore!

 To sum up the weekend, I’d say it was pretty amazing!
 I haven’t had an adventure like this in a long time and it reminded me that all work, and no play makes you miss out on life.
 Sometimes you have to pack a bag and go on an adventure with someone who knows how to drive defensively and take crazy chances with you.

 Check out my three-part D.C. vlog on my YouTube channel!